 - Textmate – Text Edit software for purchase designed for Macs – very good and better suited to text editing

 - You must use a text editor program which edits files in plain text format as non-text based word processing program such as Microsoft Word can cause major problems to code when used to edit PHP files.

-You use EditPlus3 as follows to edit your wp-config.php file:
+Use your editor as follows to edit your wp-config.php file:

-1. Download and install EditPlus3.
+1. Download and install the editor you prefer.